The Dire Earth Cycle: Development

 Prior to writing the trilogy Hough was greatly influenced by Joss Whedon's television series Firefly; Hough had enjoyed the show during its limited run, and the show's cancellation made him to want to write books with a similar theme.
 Hough did not immediately begin writing the trilogy, as he felt "in novel form the genre had largely alienated all but the hard-SF reader".
 He began writing after reading John Scalzi's Old Man's War (2005), which he stated showed him that the literary genre still had potential.
 While writing Hough tried to create a world that was "equal parts The Stand and 2001" that would be accessible to all readers.
-He chose to set the trilogy in Darwin, Australia as he "needed a location near the equator, because otherwise a space elevator doesn’t work", and because the location had other things that appealed to him, such as the name's connotations and its melting pot-esque nature.
+He chose to set the trilogy in Darwin, Australia, since he "needed a location near the equator, because otherwise a space elevator doesn't work", and because the location had other aspects that appealed to him, such as the name's connotations and its melting pot-esque nature.